 RosterElf Logo

-A structured PIP template for addressing underperformance.
-Sets clear expectations, improvement goals, support measures and review milestones to give employees a genuine opportunity to succeed.
+A structured PIP template for addressing underperformance fairly.
+Set clear expectations, SMART improvement goals, support measures and review milestones to give employees a genuine opportunity to succeed — and document the process if it doesn't.

 Performance improvement plan